Apollonius of Perga: Lost works described by Pappus

-De Spatii Sectione
+Cutting off an Area

-De Spatii Sectione discussed a similar problem requiring the rectangle contained by the two intercepts to be equal to a given rectangle.
+Cutting of an Area discussed a similar problem requiring the rectangle contained by the two intercepts to be equal to a given rectangle.
+Although the work is lost, Edmund Halley, having translated Cutting off a Ratio, attempted a Neo-Latin translation of a version of Cutting off an Area reconstructed from Pappus' summary of it in his Collection.

-In the late 17th century, Edward Bernard discovered a version of De Rationis Sectione in the Bodleian Library.
-Although he began a translation, it was Halley who finished it and included it in a 1706 volume with his restoration of De Spatii Sectione.

-De Sectione Determinata
+Determinate Section

-De Sectione Determinata deals with problems in a manner that may be called an analytic geometry of one dimension; with the question of finding points on a line that were in a ratio to the others.
+Determinate Section deals with problems in a manner that may be called an analytic geometry of one dimension; with the question of finding points on a line that were in a ratio to the others.
 The specific problems are: Given two, three or four points on a straight line, find another point on it such that its distances from the given points satisfy the condition that the square on one or the rectangle contained by two has a given ratio either (1) to the square on the remaining one or the rectangle contained by the remaining two or (2) to the rectangle contained by the remaining one and another given straight line.
 Several have tried to restore the text to discover Apollonius's solution, among them Snellius (Willebrord Snell, Leiden, 1698); Alexander Anderson of Aberdeen, in the supplement to his Apollonius Redivivus (Paris, 1612); and Robert Simson in his Opera quaedam reliqua (Glasgow, 1776), by far the best attempt.

-De Tactionibus
+Tangencies

-De Tactionibus embraced the following general problem: Given three things (points, straight lines, or circles) in position, describe a circle passing through the given points and touching the given straight lines or circles.
+Tangencies embraced the following general problem: Given three things (points, straight lines, or circles) in position, describe a circle passing through the given points and touching the given straight lines or circles.
 The most difficult and historically interesting case arises when the three given things are circles.
 In the 16th century, Vieta presented this problem (sometimes known as the Apollonian Problem) to Adrianus Romanus, who solved it with a hyperbola.
 Vieta thereupon proposed a simpler solution, eventually leading him to restore the whole of Apollonius's treatise in the small work Apollonius Gallus (Paris, 1600).
 The history of the problem is explored in fascinating detail in the preface to J. W. Camerer's brief Apollonii Pergaei quae supersunt, ac maxime Lemmata Pappi in hos Libras, cum Observationibus, &c (Gothae, 1795, 8vo).

-De Inclinationibus
+Neusis

-The object of De Inclinationibus was to demonstrate how a straight line of a given length, tending towards a given point, could be inserted between two given (straight or circular) lines.
+The object of Neusis was to demonstrate how a straight line of a given length, tending towards a given point, could be inserted between two given (straight or circular) lines.
 Though Marin Getaldić and Hugo d'Omerique (Geometrical Analysis, Cadiz, 1698) attempted restorations, the best is by Samuel Horsley (1770).

-De Locis Planis
+Plane Loci

-De Locis Planis is a collection of propositions relating to loci that are either straight lines or circles.
+Plane Loci is a collection of propositions relating to loci that are either straight lines or circles.
 Since Pappus gives somewhat full particulars of its propositions, this text has also seen efforts to restore it, not only by P. Fermat (Oeuvres, i., 1891, pp. 3–51) and F. Schooten (Leiden, 1656) but also, most successfully of all, by R. Simson (Glasgow, 1749).